 - 2½ cups (312.5 g) all-purpose flour

 - In a small bowl whisk together the olive oil, Italian seasoning, garlic, and half of the salt.

 - Pour half of the oil mixture into the yeast mixture.
 Set the remaining oil aside.

 - Add the flour to the yeast mixture.
 Stir to combine.

-- Add dough to a greased bowl and cover with a tea towel.
-Rest for 1 hour or until the dough has doubled in size.
+- Add the dough to a greased bowl and cover with a clean tea towel.
+Rest for 1 hour in a warm place, or until the dough has doubled in size.

 - Preheat the oven to 450°F.

-- Pour remaining oil mixture into a 9×11-inch baking dish.
+- Pour the remaining oil mixture into a 9×11-inch baking dish.
 Use a pastry brush to coat the bottom of the dish.

 - Pour the dough out onto the prepared baking dish.
 Work the dough to the edges, and use your fingers to create dimples in the dough.

 - Brush the top of the dough with 1 teaspoon of olive oil and sprinkle the remaining sea salt.
 Bake for 18-20 minutes, or until the top is golden brown.